DSIP-FBK/DSIPTS/bash_examples/README.md

 ts:
   name: 'weather'
   version: 1                     # if you need to versioning a model
   enrich: ['hour']
   use_covariates: false          # if true all the columns of the dataset will be used as past features
+  use_future_covariates: false   # if true all the columns of the dataset will be used as future known features

 ## for more information about the models please look at the documentation [here] (https://dsip.pages.fbk.eu/dsip_dl research/timeseries/)